AnKu-02/Sleep-EEG-Analysis/README.md

 ## ⚙️ Methods & Tools

 - **Sleep Event Detection**:
-  Used [`YASA`](https://github.com/raphaelvallat/yasa) (based on MNE) to detect slow waves and spindles
+  Used [`YASA`](https://github.com/raphaelvallat/yasa) (built on MNE) to detect slow waves and spindles

 - **Coupling Metric**:
-  Counted spindles that peaked within ±1s of a slow-wave trough; normalized by N2/N3 sleep duration
+  Counted spindles that peaked within ±1s of a slow-wave trough
+  Normalized coupling metrics by **N2/N3 sleep duration**

 - **Analysis**:
   Applied **Pearson** and **Spearman correlation** to assess associations with memory scores